-Since the beginning of this year, it has been possible for people with American citizenship to use the so-called Streamlined Procedure.
+It is possible for people with American citizenship to use the so-called Streamlined Procedure.
 For this, they must file tax returns for the past three years and submit bank accounts (FBAR) going back six years.

 Once this has been done, they will receive all the Corona aid they were entitled to up to the beginning of 2023, taking into account the income threshold.
 A plaster on the wound to soften the high cost of filing a tax return.

+Since the beginning of this year, the IRS has tightened its rules and one can no longer claim coronasteun if the SSN is not obtained on time (see IRS publication).
 If this is not the case, the taxpayer will not receive any Corona aid, not even the last support of $1400.
 If the aid has been applied for, the taxpayer usually receives a rejection letter from the IRS.